dnSpy/dnSpy/README.md

 ```

 Use Visual Studio 2010 or later or run `debugbuild.bat` / `releasebuild.bat`
 to build it once you have all dependencies.
-You don't need Visual Studio
+You probably don't need Visual Studio
 installed to run the `*.bat` files.
-The C# compiler is installed if you have
+The C# compiler is usually installed if you
-the .NET Framework installed.
+have the .NET Framework installed.
+Otherwise, download and install `Microsoft Build Tools`.

 You need the Visual Studio SDK to build ILSpy.AddIn.
 [NOTE: ILSpy.AddIn is
 currently disabled in **Release** mode because the build server fails to build it